 Student Code of Conduct

 Our School Commitment at King George - We are peaceful with our words and our actions.
-We are gentle with people and things.
-We are respectful of people and things.
+We are gentle with people and our environment.
 We are enthusiastic learners and always work with excellence, knowing that our main goal is to learn French.

 This school commitment is the foundation of our discipline policy.
 All students are expected to behave in a caring manner towards each other at all times.
 In keeping with the values of the Calgary Board of Education, we are committed to providing our students and staff with a safe and caring school environment.
-Students are encouraged to resolve issues that may occur by discussing positive or negative experiences during our school-wide character time.
-The ultimate goal is to create students who are self-disciplined and reflective about their behaviors and actions.
+Students are encouraged to resolve issues that may occur by discussing positive or negative experiences during their class character time.
+The ultimate goal is to support students in being self-disciplined and reflective about their behaviors and actions.
 We work toward creating a safe, caring and high performing learning community where students use French at all times during the school day.

 Unique Student’s Commitment at King George School - Speaking French in class is essential to my competency development in the language.
 Furthermore, it is a classroom expectation.
 If I don’t know how to say something, I have the tools to ask in French.
 The more I practice the language, the easier it becomes.
 I am committed to growing as a French language learner.